wp-plugins/newsletter-sign-up/readme.txt

 Donate link: http://dannyvankooten.com/donate/
 Tags: newsletter,sign-up,mailchimp,aweber,newsletter signup,checkbox,ymlp,email,phplist,icontact,mailinglist,checkbox,form widget,widget,newsletter widget,subscribe widget,form shortcode,mailchimp api
 Requires at least: 3.1
-Tested up to: 3.6
+Tested up to: 3.6.1
 Stable tag: 2.0.2
+License: GPL2

-The ultimate Newsletter plugin!
-Works with third-party newsletter services like MailChimp.
-Sign-up checkboxes, widget forms, shortcodes, it's all in there.
+Ultimate newsletter plugin.
+Works with 3rd-party newsletter services like Aweber and YMLP. includes sign-up checkboxes, widget forms and form shortcodes.

 == Description ==

 = Newsletter Sign-Up =

-Boost your mailinglist size with this newsletter plugin!
-This plugin adds various ways for your visitors to subscribe to your third-party newsletter.
-Newsletter Sign-Up is most known for it's "Sign-up to our newsletter" checkbox at the WordPress comment form.

-**Notice for MailChimp users**: consider using [MailChimp for WordPress](http://wordpress.org/plugins/mailchimp-for-wp/), my newer plugin.

-This plugin currently supports the following newsletter providers but is not limited to those: MailChimp, YMLP, Aweber, iContact, PHPList, Feedblitz.
-You can practically use the plugin for EVERY newsletter provider that's around if you use the right configuration settings.
+This plugin adds various sign-up methods to your WordPress website, like sign-up checkboxes in your comment form and a sign-up form to show in posts, pages or widget areas.

+> MailChimp user?
+Use my newer plugin instead: [MailChimp for WordPress](http://wordpress.org/plugins/mailchimp-for-wp/).

+This plugin works with *almost all* third-party email marketing services including MailChimp, ConstantContact, YMLP, Aweber, iContact, PHPList and Feedblitz.
+With the right configuration settings, you can make this plugin work with *any* newsletter service around.

 **Features:**

 * Add a "sign-up to our newsletter" checkbox to your comment form or registration form
-* Easy customizable Newsletter Sign-Up Widget
+* Easy customizable Newsletter Sign-Up Form Widget
 * Embed a sign-up form in your posts with a simple shortcode `[nsu-form]`.
 * Embed a sign-up form in your template files by calling `nsu_form();`
 * Use the MailChimp or YMLP API or any other third-party newsletter service.
 * Works with most major mailinglist services like Aweber, Constant Contact, iContact, etc.
 * Compatible with BuddyPress, MultiSite and bbPress.
-* Compatible with [WYSIWYG Widgets](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) to allow easy widget text editing.

 **More info:**

+* [MailChimp for WordPress plugin (recommended)[(http://wordpress.org/plugins/mailchimp-for-wp/)]
 * [Newsletter Sign-Up for WordPress](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
 * Check out more [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by Danny van Kooten
-* You should follow [Danny on Twitter](http://twitter.com/DannyvanKooten) for lightning fast support and updates.
+* You should follow [@DannyvanKooten](http://twitter.com/DannyvanKooten) on Twitter

 = Sign-up checkboxes =
-One of the things NSU does is adding a "Sign me up to your newsletter checkbox" to your comment and registration forms.
-Most visitors who care to comment are willing to subscribe to your newsletter too.
-Signing up to your newsletter is as easy as ticking a checkbox!
+Most of your commenters will be interested in your newsletter as well.
+This plugin makes it extremely easie for them to subscribe to your mailinglist.
+With the sign-up checkbox, all they have to do is check it and the plugin will subscribe them to your mailinglist.

-You can also add the sign-up checkbox to your BuddyPress registration form, your MultiSite sign-up forms or your bbPress new topic and new reply forms.
+You can also add the sign-up checkbox to your WP registration form, your BuddyPress registration form, your MultiSite sign-up forms or your bbPress new topic and new reply forms.

 = Sign-up forms =
-Another strength of NSU is the ability to create sign-up forms and easily embed those in multiple places.
-Newsletter Sign-Up comes with a sign-up form widget, a shortcode to use in your posts and/or pages and a function call to use in your template files.
-You can even choose to redirect the visitor to a certain page after signing-up, offering them exclusive content or a "thank you for signing up" message.

-= Using MailChimp or YMLP?
-Use their API's! =
-If you're using MailChimp or YMLP then you're in luck.
-Configuring is as easy as providing your API credentials so that Newsletter Sign-Up can work with the API of your newsletter provider.

-= Customizable =
-All generated forms come with common CSS classes and unique CSS identifiers so that you can easily style them to your likings.

-= Easy to setup =
-Configuring Newsletter Sign-Up has been made as easy as possible.
-With the Configuration Extractor that comes with Newsletter Sign-Up all you have to is provide your sign-up form HTML code, the configuration extractor tool will then analyze it and try to extract the right values for you.
+Easily configure a sign-up form and show it in various places on your website using the sign-up form widget, the `[nsu-form]` shortcode or the `nsu_form()` template function.

+You can set your own messages and even choose to redirect the visitor to a certain page after signing-up.

 == Installation ==

 1. Upload the contents of newsletter-sign-up.zip to your plugins directory.
 1. Activate the plugin
 1. Specify your newsletter service settings.
 For more info head over to: [Newsletter Sign-Up for WordPress](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
 1. That's all.
-Watch your list grow!
-1. Optional: Install [WYSIWYG Widgets](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) if you want to be able to easily edit the widget's form text.
+You're done!

 == Frequently Asked Questions ==

 = What does this plugin do? =

-This plugin adds various way to your WP blog for visitors to subscribe to your third party newsletter service.
-What once started out as a simple 'Sign me up to your newsletter' checkbox at your comment form is now a superb e-mail address gatherer.
-This plugin respects double opt-in rules, it's all legit.
+This plugin adds various sign-up methods to your WordPress website, like a sign-up checkbox at your comment form and a sign-up form to show in various places like your posts, pages and widget areas.

-= What is the shortcode to embed a sign-up form in my posts? =
+= What is the shortcode to display a sign-up form in my posts or pages? =

-Its `[nsu-form]`.
+`[nsu-form]`.

 = Why does the checkbox not show up? =